'King of the NRA': Civil trial scrutinizes lavish spending by gun rights group’s longtime leader

 At the same time, LaPierre, 74, consolidated power and avoided scrutiny by hiring unqualified underlings who looked the other way, routing expenses through a vendor, doctoring invoices, and retaliating against board members and executives who questioned his spending, Connell said.

 In one example, Connell said, the NRA’s former chief financial officer, Craig Spray, found himself unable to log into the organization’s computer system after he objected to LaPierre’s way of doing business.
-In a November 2020 email to organization brass, Spray wrote: “There are no ‘Wayne said’ approvals at the NRA.”
+In a November 2020 email to organization brass, Spray took issue with the boss' authoritarian rule, writing: “There are no ‘Wayne said’ approvals at the NRA.”

 LaPierre kept quiet about gifts he received from vendors until the morning he testified in the NRA’s failed bankruptcy in Texas in 2021, Connell said.
 For years before that, she said, he’d been checking “no” on an internal disclosure form that asked if he’d received any gifts worth more than $300.